iterative/dvc.org/content/docs/studio/troubleshooting.md

    To create projects for subdirectories, [specify the project directory in project settings].

-   If this solution does not work for your use case, don't hesitate to create a support ticket in the [Iterative Studio support GitHub repository].
+   If this solution does not work for your use case, please create a support ticket in the [Iterative Studio support GitHub repository].

 [select the columns that are mandatory to import]: